Home

 Asbury Church Cemetery

-Said an Altoona newspaper, Will "retired in 1942 as a conductor with the Pittsburgh Division of the PRR.
-He was a member of the Brotherhood of Railroad Trainmen."
+Will was employed for many years as a conductor with the Pittsburgh Division of the Pennsylvania Railroad.
+He held a membership in the Brotherhood of Railroad Trainmen.
+He retired in 1942.

 In March 1945, when his brother Fred died, the Johnstown (PA) Tribune said Will was living in Altoona.